 The application of CCS in the hydrocarbons business are critical in proving to stakeholders (regulators, financiers and community’s) that CCS is commercially available and in giving confidence that geologic storage can be done safely.

 The gas industry’s downstream component can also play a significant role in combating climate change by applying CCS to gas-fired power generation.
-According to the International Energy Agency (IEA 2016), CCS must contribute approximately 12% of cumulative emissions reductions in the energy sector in order to achieve the 2DS.
+According to the International Energy Agency (IEA 2016), CCS must contribute approximately 12 percent of cumulative emissions reductions in the energy sector in order to achieve the 2DS.
 The IEA also estimated that 250 GW of gas-fired power plants are equipped with CCS and provided around 4% (1 485 TWh) of global power generation in 2015.
-In addition, the IEA forecast that 42% of gas-fired power generation will come from plants equipped with CCS by 2050.
+In addition, the IEA forecast that 42 percent of gas-fired power generation will come from plants equipped with CCS by 2050.